 Passive methods do not involve direct interaction with the target, and consist of information gathered from third parties, such as WHOIS queries.

 Active methods can include port scanning, banner grabbing and zone transfers.
-There are many tools that can accomplish this, such as nmap, as well as different query methods to avoid detection by the host.
+There are many tools that can accomplish thismany tools that can accomplish this, such as nmap, as well as different query methods to avoid detection by the host.

 In the threat modeling phase, we define the assets and processes that could be targeted in an attack and the potential impact on the company.
 Potential threat agents and capabilities are also part of the analysis and are taken into account.

 During testing and exploitation, we will discover vulnerabilities in the systems and applicationsvulnerabilities in the systems and applications and attempt to validate them by affecting Confidentiality, Integrity and/or Availability.

 Once we have found a potential vulnerability, exploiting it could happen in a variety of ways.
 It could be as simple as providing unexpected input, writing a python script to produce a sequence of inputs, a large amount of text for buffer overflow or using metasploit modules to execute a reverse shell, to upload and execute a webshell.